fergiemcdowall/search-index/README.md

 // Make a new index, or open an existing one with this name import si from 'search-index'

-db = si({ name: 'mySearchIndex' }) // "lazy load"- db may not be immediately initialized
+const db = si({ name: 'mySearchIndex' }) // "lazy load"- db may not be immediately initialized

 db.PUT([ /* my array of objects */ ]).then(doStuff)